upslopeio/ibm-cloud-garage-training/computer-setup/apac-emea/README.md

 ## Windows

-Complete [Windows setup](./windows.md) instructions and then continue at the "Automatic Install Script" section on the Ubuntu side.
+Complete [Windows setup](./windows.md) instructions and then continue at the "Get an IBM Cloud API Key" section on the Ubuntu side.

 ## Mac and Linux